What is an API Management System? A Brief Overview

 On this page

 Moving to an API-driven and/or microservice based architecture requires more systems to work together.
-The first step is to have an identity management system in place, as described here.
-This allows the APIs (Microservices) to pull the identity out from the APIs and manage it centrally.
+The first step is to have an Identity Management System in place.
+This allows the APIs (Microservices) to use centrally managed token-based authorization.

 The AMS contains the following services: